dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-ejs-javascript-templates.md

     // first I give it a path to an *.ejs file 'ejs/first.ejs',

-    // the some data to use when rendering
+    // Some data to use when rendering
     {

         title: 'reading a file in ejs!',